 A former model who transformed into a serious actor, winning India's highest film honor for his raw performance in a rock band drama.

-Arjun Rampal entered the public eye as a successful model with a chiseled frame and quiet intensity, a background that initially typecast him in brooding, handsome roles.
-His early film career was a mixed bag, but Rampal persistently worked to shed his model image, seeking out complex characters.
-The turning point arrived with 'Rock On!!', where he played Joe, the disillusioned bassist of a reunited rock band.
-His understated, emotionally resonant performance earned him the National Film Award for Best Supporting Actor, a validation that cemented his shift from pin-up to performer.
-He continued to choose varied projects, from political thrillers to historical epics, consistently proving his depth and becoming a respected figure in an industry that often favors flamboyance over subtlety.
+Arjun Rampal won the National Film Award for Best Supporting Actor for his role as Joe, the disillusioned bassist in 'Rock On!!'.
+He entered the public eye as a model with a chiseled frame and quiet intensity, a background that initially typecast him in brooding, handsome roles.
+His early film career was a mixed bag, but he persistently worked to shed his model image, seeking out complex characters.
+The turning point arrived with the 2008 rock drama; his understated, emotionally resonant performance validated his shift from pin-up to performer.
+He continued to choose varied projects, from political thrillers to historical epics, consistently proving his depth.
+In an industry that often favors flamboyance over subtlety, he became a respected figure.

 1965–1980